english-blog/english-blog.github.io/_posts/2013-10-30-blog-like-a-programmer.md

 ---
 layout: post
-title: Blog like a Programmer
+title: Blog Like a Programmer
 date: 2013-10-30
 category: technology
 ---